 The AT Portal, Navigators and the e-Learning platform will offer PwD a free space to journey, navigate, and discover the world of AT, and build their capacity to make informed decisions.

 AT Chat is funded by the Australian Government Department of Social Services through an Information, Linkages and Capacity Building Grant, and this gives us the capacity to deliver these initiatives free-of-charge to the community.

 After many years in the making, in September 2021, the AT Portal officially became live!
 Watch the video below, and for an audio described version, click here.

-Established in January 2020, Independent Living Assessment (ILA) has a focus to support people through assessment, navigation and sector capacity building initiatives.
+AT Chat is an initiative of iLA.
+Established in January 2020, iLA (formerly known as Independent Living Assessment) has a focus to support people through assessment, navigation and sector capacity building initiatives.
 Our services support people with disability, older people, carers, health professionals and the aged care sector.

 Our Values reflect the people we hire.
 The Values of Passion, Integrity, Embracing and Authentic connects us one step at a time.

 Our Vision is a community in which all abilities are valued, where people have the knowledge, tools and confidence to participate.

 Our Purpose is enhancing health and wellbeing by connecting the community with trusted knowledge and expertise.